July 08, 2019

 The Pikler method in practice at Kideo

-Care and eating moments
+Care and meal times

-At Kideo we see a care moment as an excellent opportunity for quality one-on-one contact.
-Changing a diaper is one of those moments.
-Eye contact, talking about what is happening and responding to sounds; it's all part of it.
-Even when a pedagogical employee gives your baby a bottle, she focuses her full attention on it.
-She talks softly to your child, holds him or her on her lap and makes eye contact.
-The child indicates how much he or she wants to drink.
-If his attention goes to something else, the supervisor waits quietly until he comes back.
-The baby lies comfortably with her and she is not distracted by other children.
+At Kideo, we view caregiving as an excellent opportunity for quality one-on-one contact.
+Changing a diaper is one such moment.
+Eye contact, talking about what's happening, and responding to sounds—it's all part of the experience.
+Even when a childcare worker is bottle-feeding your baby, she focuses her full attention on it.
+She speaks softly to your child, holds them on their lap, and makes eye contact.
+The child indicates how much they want to drink.
+If their attention shifts, the childcare worker waits quietly until they return.
+The baby lies comfortably with her, and she isn't distracted by other children.
 They will receive her undivided attention at another time.
-The meal times for children who can eat themselves are aimed at their own pace.
-At Kideo
+Mealtimes for children who can eat independently are focused on their own pace.
+At Kideo , all food is organic .
+The food is prepared with care and attention.
+We offer children a variety of flavors and textures.
+They decide what and how much they eat.
+They are given the space to eat at their own pace.
+They can pick up, touch, and explore the food themselves. overview of organic food

-Play in peace
+Playing in peace

 Motor development

-At Kideo childcare we monitor your child's motor development.
-For example, we do not place a child who cannot yet sit independently in a high chair.
-We do not place a child who cannot stand up on his or her own.
-In this way the child learns to discover for himself what he likes and the child knows: 'I am who I am and that is good'.
-We do offer a
+At Kideo childcare, we monitor your child's motor development.
+For example, we won't put a child who can't sit up unaided in a high chair.
+We won't place a child who can't stand up.
+This way, children learn to discover their own pleasures and know: "I am who I am, and that's okay."
+We do offer a stimulating environment where your child has every opportunity to develop.
+And we cheer on every milestone!

 Pikler interior at Kideo childcare